DokimiCU/self_organizing_systems/README.md

   - Autosky: mimics some of the basic process that give rise to local scale weather systems.
 Clouds and rain form spontaneously due to the availability of water, local topography, etc.

+  - Neuron: allows the player to build neurons, and basic neural networks.

+  - Evolve: a mining bot that uses an evolutionary algorithim to find the best mining strategy.

 # Be Advised